uab-cgds-worthey/multiple-chorangiomas-subclone-analysis/README.md

 script [format_pyclone_input.py](format_pyclone_input.py) script when run with the default parameters will process the dataset for this analysis into the input format for PyClone-VI to run.

-The formmating script can be run with the following
+The formating script can be run with the following

 ```sh
 conda activate merge4pyclone